The ideal home for your guinea pigs

 Summer heat or stormy winter days can be a danger to your guinea pigs.
 You’ll need to make sure they’ve got suitable shelter:

-- Guinea pigs are sensitive to hot weather and can get stressed if they temperature goes above 27°C. In hot weather, move the hutch into a shady area and make sure your pigs have some shade in their run.
+- Guinea pigs are sensitive to hot weather and can get stressed if the temperature goes too high- anything above 24°C can be uncomfortable for your guinea pig but a temperature above 27°C could lead to .
+In hot weather, move their hutch into a shady area and make sure your pigs have some shaded areas in their run.
 Find out more about caring for your guinea pigs in summer.

-- Protect your guinea pigs from cold winter weather by bringing them indoors.
-You could also keep them in a warm shed or car-free garage.
+- You can protect your guinea pigs from cold winter weather by bringing them indoors or keeping them in a warm shed or car-free garage.
 Give them extra bedding when the weather gets really cold.
-They’ll need a large indoor exercise area or they could develop brittle bone disease from not being active enough.
+Remember they’ll need a large indoor exercise area too.
 Read more about caring for your guinea pig in winter.

 Keeping your guinea pigs clean

-- Throw away any uneaten fresh food so it doesn’t go mouldy.
+- Throw away any uneaten fresh food and nuggets so it doesn’t go stale or mouldy.

 - Wash the food and water containers before refilling them.